Video Sly Stone, pioneering leader of funk band Sly and the Family Stone, dies at 82

 Sly Stone, pioneering leader of funk band Sly and the Family Stone, dies at 82

-Sly Stone, the pioneering leader of the funk band bearing his name, Sly and the Family Stone, has died, according to his family.
-Stone was 82 years old.
+Music legend Sly Stone, the pioneering leader of the funk band bearing his name, Sly and the Family Stone, has died at 82 years old.

 June 9, 2025